 Distinguishing information security from information privacy

 Privacy and security are intertwined concepts.
 An individual’s information privacy cannot be ensured without proper security protecting personal information from being handled inappropriately.
-Information security is broader than information privacy because it is addresses all information, not just personal information as defined by the PDP Act and is concerned with the confidentiality, integrity and availability of all official information.24 Security is about making sure the right people, at the right time have the right information.
+Information security is broader than information privacy because it is concerned with all official information, not just personal information, and is concerned with the confidentiality, integrity and availability of information.
+Security is about making sure the right people, at the right time have the right information.

 Key terms used in IPP 4.1

 Section 4 of the PDP Act provides an organisation ‘holds’ personal information ‘if the information is contained in a document that is in the possession or under the control of the organisation, whether alone or jointly with other persons or bodies, irrespective of where the document is situated, whether in or outside Victoria’.